OPS-E2E-PPE/VBA-Docs/api/Word.MailMergeDataSource.LastRecord.md

 keywords: vbawd10.chm152895497
 f1_keywords:
 - vbawd10.chm152895497
-ms.prod: word
 api_name:
 - Word.MailMergeDataSource.LastRecord
 ms.assetid: 9c51a46f-5d46-c066-5cc5-6bcd0a124209
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # MailMergeDataSource.LastRecord property (Word)

 Returns or sets the number of the last record to be merged in a mail merge operation.
 Read/write **Long**.

 ## Syntax

 _expression_. `LastRecord`

  _expression_ An expression that returns a '[MailMergeDataSource](Word.MailMergeDataSource.md)' object.